acuteimmersive/openimmersive/README.md

 # OpenImmersive
 ![OpenImmersive logo, representing a pair of red/blue anaglyphic glasses](OpenImmersiveApp/Media/openimmersive-logo.png)

-_A free and open source MV-HEVC immersive video player (3D VR180) for the Apple Vision Pro._
+_A free and open source MV-HEVC spatial & immersive video player for the Apple Vision Pro._

-By [Anthony Maës](https://www.linkedin.com/in/portemantho/) ([Acute Immersive](https://acuteimmersive.com/)), derived from [Spatial Player](https://github.com/mikeswanson/SpatialPlayer/) by [Mike Swanson](https://blog.mikeswanson.com/).
+Maintained by [Anthony Maës](https://www.linkedin.com/in/portemantho/) & [Acute Immersive](https://acuteimmersive.com/), derived from [Spatial Player](https://github.com/mikeswanson/SpatialPlayer/) by [Mike Swanson](https://blog.mikeswanson.com/).
 See the [announcement on Medium](https://medium.com/@portemantho/openimmersive-the-free-and-open-source-immersive-video-player-a37f69556d16)!

 The Apple Vision Pro introduced two types of stereoscopic videos:
 - *Spatial Video*, rectangular and user-created, is supported natively by the Photos App and the rest of the ecosystem.
 - *Immersive Video*, wrapping 180 degrees around the viewer and professionally made, uses the same MV-HEVC encoding as Spatial Video but does not come with a system player, and it is rendered as a rectangular spatial video by `AVPlayerViewController`.

-Because of significant interest in filmmakers for Immersive Video, many developers have built their own players, often derived from Mike's open-source Spatial Player.
+Because of significant interest in filmmakers for Immersive Video (fka.
+3D VR180), many developers have built their own players, often derived from Mike's open-source Spatial Player.

 OpenImmersive aims to provide this community with a more complete player, with playback controls, error handling, media loading from streaming and from the local photo gallery.
 The project and code are intentionally kept as concise as possible to find the right balance between turnkey readiness and modifiability.